 If all else fails and you aren't sure of something, never fear.
 You can always get your engine back to a known state by either performing a Feature or Factory Reset.

-There are a couple of ways to reset your MTH PS3.0-equipped engine:
+Use one of the following methods to reset your MTH PS3.0 equipped engine when you know the engine's address using PoM.

-Factory Resets - Clears everything - takes engine to just like it was when you got it brand new
+Factory Resets - Clears everything - (returns engine settings like it was when it was brand new)

-- Send a decimal 08 to CV 8 to reset everything entirely back to factory default - Send a decimal 192 to reset everything except user speed tables
+- Send a decimal 08 to CV 8 to reset back to factory default setting - Send a decimal value "192" to Cv8 to reset everything except user Speed Tables